bwlewis/rthreejs/README.md

 - Interactive (click-able) graph animation is supported, see `demo(package="threejs")` for examples.
 - Limited brushing is available to highlight portions of the graph, see the `brush=TRUE` option.

-## NOTE
+## Known issues

-**RStudio on Windows systems may not be able to render the WebGL graphics emitted by threejs.
+- RStudio on Windows systems may not be able to render the WebGL graphics emitted by threejs.
 RStudio users running on Windows systems may need to use the plot "pop out" button to see visualizations in an external browser.
-We expect this to be a temporary problem until the underlying graphics rendering system used by RStudio is updated later in 2017.**
+We expect this to be a temporary problem until the underlying graphics rendering system used by RStudio is updated later in 2017.
+- The fallback Canvas rendering code has diverged too much from the baseline WebGL code and no longer works.
+We have temporarily disabled Canvas rendering with an error message.
+See https://github.com/bwlewis/rthreejs/issues/67 for details.

 ## Install